bensu/doo/README.md

 > window or document objects.
 They are meant to test functions and
 > business logic, not rendering.

-### Slimer
+### Slimer & Phantom

+When using `slimer` and `phantom` with `:none` make sure your `:output-dir` is either unspecified or an absolute path. `doo` will bark otherwise.

-Do not install slimerjs with homebrew unless you know what you are doing.
+Do not install Slimer with homebrew unless you know what you are doing.
 There are [reports](https://groups.google.com/forum/#!topic/clojurescript/4EF-NAzu-kM) of it not working with ClojureScript when installed that way because